Graduate Program in Sociocultural Anthropology

 Research/Interest: Linguistic anthropology, language ideology, literacy, language socialization, childhood, missionization, Papua New Guinea, Caribbean.

-Research/Interest: Erotic economies and desire; gender and sexuality; social class; post-Soviet transitions; media, ethnographic film and visual anthropology; Cuba and the United States
+Research/Interest: Capitalism; political economy; gender and sexuality; inequality; media and visual anthropology; Cuba and Latin America; the United States.

-Research/Interest: Cultural history/historical anthropology; critical theories of religion; religions of China; religion and media; history and anthropology of embodiment; performance and subjectivity.
+Research/Interest: Cultural history/historical anthropology; critical theories of religion; religions of China; filaility in China; religion and media; history and anthropology of embodiment; gender; performance and subjectivity; documentary film.